 Talent places the membrane – with the diluted primary antibody – in a refrigerator to incubate.

 Question: How should the abbreviation “TBST” be pronounced in the voiceover narration?

+Answer: “TBST” may be pronounced as “T-B-S-T”.

 Using a decoloring shaker set to 200 rpm, wash the membrane with TBST for 15 minutes [1] – refreshing the TBST every 5 minutes [2].
 Then, dilute an anti-mouse secondary antibody by a factor of 10,000 in 5% nonfat milk [3].